aazuspan/sankee/README.md

 __Arguments__
 - image_list (list)
   - An ordered list of images representing a time series of classified data.
 Each image will be sampled to generate the Sankey plot.
+Any length of list is allowed, but lists with more than 3 or 4 images may produce unusable plots.
 - region (ee.Geometry)
   - A region to generate samples within.
 - *label_list (list, default: None)*